Palacio de Bellas Artes Of Mexico City

 The Ballet Folklorico de Mexico is a must-see show built around the folk dances and traditional costumes of Mexico.
 This internationally acclaimed troupe performs Sunday morning, Sunday evening and Wednesday evening.
 Tickets cost M$220-M$375.

-We were last at the Palacio de Bellas Artes on January 12, 2005 at about 1PM.
+We took most of these photos at the Palacio de Bellas Artes on January 12, 2005 at about 1PM.
+We last were there in November of 2011.

 Alameda Park Is On The West Side